 Mr. St. Phillip has extensive appellate experience, stemming from his clerkship with the United States Court of Appeals for the Third Circuit.
 He has lectured on appellate advocacy and routinely briefs and argues appeals in the federal circuit courts.

-Mr. St. Phillip recently successfully argued Aetna’s appeal before the United States Court of Appeals for the First Circuit in In re Neurontin Mktg. & Sales Practices Litigation, 712 F.3d 51 (1st Cir.
+Mr. St. Phillip successfully argued Aetna’s appeal before the United States Court of Appeals for the First Circuit in In re Neurontin Mktg. & Sales Practices Litigation, 712 F.3d 51 (1st Cir.
 2013), a landmark RICO decision holding drug manufacturers accountable to health insurers for damages attributable to marketing fraud.
+He appeared prominently in the April 4, 2013 National Law Journal along with his quote concerning the decision, “Pfizer Suffers Big Setback in Trio of Appellate Rulings,” National Law Journal (Apr.
+4, 2013).

 Through his appellate practice, Mr. St. Phillip has also been instrumental in securing decisions invalidating agency regulations, Roussos v.
 Menifee, 122 F.3d 159 (3d Cir.
 1997), upholding summary judgment, In re Cardizem CD Antitrust Litig., 332 F.3d 896 (6th Cir.
 2003), affirming settlements, In re Cardizem CD Antitrust Litig., 391 F.3d 812 (6th Cir.
 2004) and reversing dismissals, In re: Avandia Mktg., Sales Prac. & Prods.
 Liab.
 Litig., 685 F.3d 353 (3d Cir.
 2012), cert. denied, 12-690, 2013 WL 1500235 (U.S. Apr.
 15, 2013); Desiano v.
 Warner-Lambert Co., 326 F.3d 339 (2d Cir.
 2003).

 Mr. St. Phillip has prosecuted a large number of antitrust and cost recovery matters during his career, including trying cases to verdict.
 He has developed and defended expert economic testimony in connection with successful prosecutions of commodity manipulation securities claims, prescription drug cases and antitrust matters.
-He is responsible for day-to-day litigation efforts in several securities and pharmaceutical and healthcare engagements.
+He is responsible for day-to-day litigation efforts in several antitrust and pharmaceutical and healthcare engagements.
 Mr. St. Phillip has extensive expertise in complex litigation concerning medical and pharmaceutical cost recovery claims and pharmacy benefits management.
-Mr. St. Phillip is a contributing editor to the American Bar Association's Antitrust Class Actions Handbook.
+Mr. St. Phillip is a contributing editor to the American Bar Association's Antitrust Class Actions Handbook, and often publishes and speaks on antitrust issues.